funkycodeblog/blogengine/FunkyCode.Blog.Inf.ScriptEngine/Articles/vs-code-gen-ext/vs-code-gen-ext.md

 }
 ```

 So we have scaffoldings for these mappers.
-Let’s see what Mapping Generator can do for us.
+Let's see what Mapping Generator can do for us.

 ``` csharp
 public class BookMapper : IMapper<Book, BookDTO>